 Texas Mountain Laurel Info

 What is a Texas mountain laurel?
 Of no relation to the flowering mountain laurel shrub native to the eastern United States, this shrub/tree is a native of the Chihuahuan desert.
-The Texas mountain laurel (Calia secundiflora, formerly Sophora secundiflora) ranges from Texas through the American Southwest and down into Mexico.
+Also known as mescal bean, the Texas mountain laurel (Dermatophyllum secundiflorum syn.
+Calia secundiflora, formerly Sophora secundiflora) ranges from Texas through the American Southwest and down into Mexico.

 Slow growing, it can reach up to 30 feet (15 m.) in height with a spread of 15 feet (4.5 m.), but it often stays much smaller than that.
 It produces vivid blue/purple flowers shaped like wisteria blossoms with an intense fragrance that has been compared, not unkindly, to grape flavored Kool-Aid.